Citation Entity

 Evidence Hierarchy

-Citations are part of the GENEALOGIX evidence hierarchy.
-See Core Concepts - Evidence Hierarchy for the complete evidence chain from Repository → Source → Citation → Assertion.
+Citations are part of the GENEALOGIX evidence chain.
+See Core Concepts - Evidence Chain for the complete evidence chain from Repository → Source → Citation → Assertion.

 See Also